A system administrator backs up the full vRealize Automation installation on a regular basis.

 Use these guidelines to plan backups:

 Minimize the number of active transactions before you begin a backup.
-Schedule your regular backup to when your system is least active.

 Back up all databases at the same time.